apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 @@@ note

 Some legacy containers may block calls to System.exit(..) and you may have to find an alternate way to shut the app down.
-For example, when running Akka on top of a Spring / Tomcat setup, you could replace the call to `System.exit(..)` with a call to Spring's ApplicationContext .close() method (or with a HTTP call to Tomcat Manager's API to un-deploy the app).
+For example, when running Pekko on top of a Spring / Tomcat setup, you could replace the call to `System.exit(..)` with a call to Spring's ApplicationContext .close() method (or with a HTTP call to Tomcat Manager's API to un-deploy the app).